tock/tock-www/_posts/2018-01-09-ble-virtualization.md

 we can see all four processes' advertisements:

 ![Four Tock processes, each advertising as a separate device.
-Picked up on an Android phone](../assets/2018/01/ble_advertising.png)
+Picked up on an Android phone]({{site.baseurl}}/assets/2018/01/ble_advertising.png)

-Note that the kernel generated a unique static random device address for each device (the device address is currently based on the process identifier).
-The intervals in the bottom right corner of each row show the advertising intervals the app on my phone calculated, which roughly matches the intervals I set up in the Tock processes.
+Notice that the kernel generated a unique static random device address for each device (the device address is currently based on the process identifier).
+The intervals, in the bottom right corner of each row, show the advertising intervals the app on my phone calculated, which roughly matches the intervals I set up in the Tock processes.

 ## Try it out